borgmatic-collective/docker-borgmatic/README.md

 #### Cronjob Configuration

-In an unmodified Borgmatic installation, your `cronjob.txt` might look something like this:
+In an unmodified Borgmatic installation, your `crontab.txt` might look something like this:

 ```
 0 1 * * * /usr/local/bin/borgmatic --stats -v 0 2>&1